jheled/royalur/doc/solve.rst

    p_o = \frac{1}{4} + (1 - \frac{1}{4}) (1 - \frac{1}{2})

 and get :math:`(\frac{79}{112} \approx 0.70, \frac{5}{8})`.
 Just one application and :math:`p_x` is
 much closer to its true value.
-If you repeat the procedure and plug those new "estimates" to f again you get something like (0.66, 0.47), and after just five iterations the probabilities are accurate to two decimal places.
+Repeating the procedure, plugging those new "estimates" again to f gets approximately (0.66, 0.47), and after just five iterations the probabilities are accurate to two decimal places.
 This is a well known technique called `Fixed-point iteration
 <https://en.wikipedia.org/wiki/Fixed-point_iteration>`_, and if the system is "well behaved" it can
 work with millions of dimensions, and it better fucking will because it's our only hope here.

-So we need to write the win probability of every position as an expression involving the probability of "descendant" positions, but it is rarely as simple as for (a) and (b) which had just a single piece for Red and Green.
+So we need to write the win probability of every position as an expression involving the probability of "descendant" positions, but it is rarely as simple as for (a) and (b), which had just a single piece for Red and Green.
 Consider for example position (c).

 ::